riscv-non-isa/riscv-arch-test/riscv-ovpsim/README.md

 As a member of the RISC-V Foundation community of software and hardware innovators collaboratively driving RISC-V adoption, Imperas has developed the riscvOVPsim simulator to assist RISC-V adopters to become compliant to the RISC-V specifications.
 The latest RISC-V compliance test suite and framework can be downloaded from https://www.github.com/riscv/riscv-compliance .

 riscvOVPsim includes an industrial quality model and simulator of RISC-V processors for use for compliance and test development.
-It has been developed for personal, academic, or commercial use, and the model is provided as open source.
+It has been developed for personal, academic, or commercial use, and the model is provided as open source under the Apache 2.0 license.
+The simulator is provided under the under Open Virtual Platforms (OVP) Fixed Platform Kits license that enables download and usage. riscvOVPsim and Imperas RISC-V support is actively maintained and enhanced.
+To ensure you make use of the current version of riscvOVPsim this initial release will expire.
+Please download the latest version.

 Runtime configurable settings for all RISC-V specification options makes it very easy to compare run time results with any RTL implementations.